snorrena/jasonFileReadWrite/Readme.md

 Run the command "npm run start" to start the Spark Server and open the index.html page in the default web browser with Live-Server.
 The web page will display a list of users and allow the user to add new users to the list.

-Tip:
-Navigate to the target folder and run the command "java -jar jsonFileReadWrite-1.0-SNAPSHOT.jar" to start the Spark server.
-Postman can be used to test the get and post requests to the Spark server.
-The get request can be tested by sending a GET request to http://localhost:4567/get-users.
-The post request can be tested by sending a POST request to http://localhost:4567/post-user with a JSON body containing the new user data. ex. {id:1, name:"John Doe", email:"john.doe@example.com"}